siemens/ix/packages/documentation/docs/controls/forms/_forms-radio-button_styleguide.md

 ## Dos and Don’ts

-- Do use radio button when the user needs to select only one option from a set of options
+- Do use radio buttons when the user needs to select only one option from a set of options
 - Do group related radio buttons together to indicate that only one option can be selected at a time
-- Do provide a default option that is already selected when the user first sees the radio button group
+- Do provide a default (already selected) option when the user first sees the radio button group
-- Don’t use radio buttons if the user needs to select multiple options from a set of options. - use a checkbox instead
+- Don’t use radio buttons if the user needs to select multiple options from a set of options - use a checkbox instead
-- Don’t use only one radio button in a group, a radio button group should have at least two options
+- Don’t use only one radio button in a group, groups should have at least two options

 ## Related patterns